dnswlt/ogd-weather/README.md

 - **Go API service** on <http://localhost:8081>

 The Go backend is automatically configured to call the charts service via the internal Docker network.

+## References

+- [service/api/templates/README.md](./service/api/templates/README.md) explains how Vega specs are embedded in the UI.